Pioreactor/docs.pioreactor/experiments/02-Secondary level education/yeast-growth-by-temperature.md

 7. Sterily add 3-4 drops of this yeast solution to your vials.
 8. Wipe the vials and place them in the Pioreactor.
 6. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 7. On the left menu, select the _Pioreactors_ page.
 Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
-Select _Manage all Pioreactors_, and start:
+Select _Control all Pioreactors_, and start:
 	*	_Stirring_ activity
 	*	_OD reading_ activity
 8. Select _Manage_ on an individual Pioreactor.
 Turn on the _Temperature automation_ activity on _Thermostat_, selecting your temperature of interest.
 8. Confirm that everything looks normal on the _Overview_ page (ex: receiving optical density signal).
-9. Back on the _Pioreactors_ page, select _Manage all Pioreactors_ and start _Growth rate_.
+9. Back on the _Pioreactors_ page, select _Control all Pioreactors_ and start _Growth rate_.
 	* Optional: you can change the names of the Pioreactor in the UI to display the target temperature.
 11. Students can watch growth progress on the _Overview_ page.